Convert a WordPress Site to a Multisite

-The WordPress MU Domain Mapping plugin makes is a breeze to add custom domains to any site in your network.
-In order for the plugin to operate properly you need to do some additional setup on the Portal, then also at your domain registrar.
+The WordPress MU Domain Mapping plugin makes it a breeze to add custom domains to any site in your network.
+In order for the plugin to operate properly, you need to do some additional setup on the Portal, and also at your domain registrar.

 Enable domain mapping to the web site

 The default free website mode does not support adding custom domains to Windows Azure web sites.
-You will need to switch to Shared or Reserved mode.
-You can accomplish this by:
+You will need to switch to Shared or Standard mode.
+To do this:

-- Under general select either SHARED or RESERVED
+- Under General, select either SHARED or STANDARD

-You may receive a message asking you to verify the change and acknowledge your web site may now incurr cost, depending upon usage and the other configuration you set.
+You may receive a message asking you to verify the change and acknowledge your web site may now incur cost, depending upon usage and the other configuration you set.